zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    A set of file names used as named pipes over SMB.
-This only comes into play as a heuristic to identify named pipes when the drive mapping wasn't seen by Bro.
+This only comes into play as a heuristic to identify named pipes when the drive mapping wasn't seen by Zeek.

    .. zeek:see:: smb_pipe_connect_heuristic